-One fellowship position becomes available beginning July 1st each year.
-We will begin accepting applications beginning January 1, 2020 for a July 2021 start.
+One fellowship position is available each year.
+The department will begin accepting applications for the upcoming fellowship on Jan.
+1, 2020 for a July 2021 start.
 The fellowship does not participate in any matching programs.

 Please submit the following original application materials:

--curriculum vitae with e-mail address, and phone number
+- Curriculum vitae (CV) with current e-mail address and phone number

 VCU Department of Neurology